Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-Medneed is building a service network of certified professionals and verified vendors to help improve access to quality medical care in communities.
+Medneed is building a service network of certified professionals and verified vendors to improve access to quality medical care in communities.

 ![Support patient](/images/illustrations/doc-pharm.png)

-On Medneed, you can reliably book and get what you need for quality medical care in a few minutes.
+On Medneed, you can reliably order and get what you need for quality medical care in a few minutes.

 Medneed empowers users with access to quality medical care when they need it and where they need it.